winters0x64/awsm/devel/log.md

 ## Todo

+- [ ] Learn Awesome,refresh lua concepts and document it.
+- [ ] Split the source files for modularity and document it.
-- [ ] Understand and implement pywal
+- [ ] Understand and implement pywal and document it.

 ## Bins